lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.sensor.rst

    memory available to allocate any number of extra frame buffers.

    If ``pixformat`` is a number >= 4 then this will allocate a JPEG image.
-You can then do `image.bytearray()` to get byte level read/write access to the JPEG image.
+You can then do `Image.bytearray()` to get byte level read/write access to the JPEG image.

    .. note::